SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Install and setup the Helm package manager

-The event broker can be deployed using both Helm v2 (stable, legacy) and Helm v3 (new, recently released).
-Most deployments currently use Helm v2.
+The event broker can be deployed using both Helm v2 and Helm v3.
+Helm v3 is recommended as it offers better security and it is actively maintained.

-If `helm version` fails on your command-line client then this may involve installing Helm and/or if using Helm v2 (default for now) then also deploying/redeploying Tiller, its in-cluster operator.
+If `helm version` fails on your command-line client then this may involve installing Helm and/or if using Helm v2 then also deploying/redeploying Tiller, its in-cluster operator.

 ##### Helm v2